 Much better than sunglasses – which won’t help you when it’s snowing or windy.
 But make sure you try them on first before you buy or borrow them, so you’re sure they fit.
 If you’re buying, go to your nearest ski shop, which could be an independent or one of the big chains.
 Take your helmet along with you – the top of your goggles should sit closely against the brim of your ski helmet, with no gap.
 Don’t be suckered into spending a fortune on them, as it’s possible to buy a pair like these Salomon goggles at £50 (it is advisable to go with an established brand so the UV protection is up to snuff).

-Either wear one of these – made from soft fleece, Merino wool or a breathable fabric will be warmer and will stay in place all day long.
+made from soft fleece, Merino wool or a breathable fabric will be warmer and will stay in place all day long.
 We think that, despite their small size, neckwarmers are equivalent to an extra mid-layer over the torso in terms of heat retention.
-They help fill that nasty gap between ski jacket and helmet – stopping the wind from whistling down your neck.
-It will also prevent your jacket’s cold metal zip from rubbing against your chin.
+They help fill that nasty gap between ski jacket and helmet – stopping the wind from whistling down the back your neck.
+They also prevent your jacket’s cold metal zip from rubbing against your chin.
 Ouch.
 In extremely cold conditions (or if you’re skiing in Canada or the east coast of the USA) it’s best to wear a thin balaclava that fits under your ski helmet.
 They should cost under £10.

 9. Ski Socks

-Pretty handy for storing extra layers for in case it gets cold, or for stripping off in the ski resort if the sun comes out.
+Very handy for storing extra layers in case it gets cold, or for stripping off if the sun comes out.
 A rucksack also gives you the option of taking a water bottle, chocolate bar and sandwich up the mountain each day and saving a fortune on the cost of lunch.
 Ideally, you want a rucksack with straps across the chest and around the waist to stop it swinging around.
 But for your first week any small sports backpack will do (from about £20).
 When you’re not using it for skiing it will double as a cycling or hiking back pack.

 Don’t leave home without it.
 Many tour operators charge more than they should for ski travel insurance, so check out the specialist brokers first, such as MPI Brokers; or travel brokers who also offer winter sports coverage like InsureandGo or Columbus.
 Check that other wintersports such as snowmobiling, husky sledding, tobogganing, paragliding, zip-wiring, ice skating and ski racing (even the weekly ones the ski school puts on) are included – if you plan to do any of these.

 13. Borrowing or Hiring Ski Kit for the Beginner Skier